pivotal/blog/README.md

-# Pivotal Cloud Foundry Blog
+# The Pivotal Engineering Journal

 Welcome to our little slice of the internets!
 This blog is dedicated to technical (and cultural) posts by the Pivotal Cloud Foundry Engineering team.
 If that's you, then *please*, *please*, *please* contribute!